LITUATUI/M3UPT/README.md

 # 📺M3UPT🇵🇹

-IPTV playlist in M3U format optimized for Kodi with 📺 TV channels and 📻 radio stations in 🇵🇹 Portuguese.
+IPTV playlist in M3U format with 📺 TV channels and 📻 radio stations in 🇵🇹 Portuguese.
 Public and official streams only.

 ## Purpose